 - Bottling up feelings.
-Consider whether it would be helpful to talk about them with someone you trust. - Feeling embarrassed by your thoughts, feelings or those of others.
-These are normal reactions to a stressful event and period of time. - Isolating yourself from those you trust and feel safe around.
+Consider whether it would be helpful to talk about them with someone you trust - Feeling embarrassed by your thoughts, feelings or those of others.
+These are normal reactions to a stressful event ar period of time - Isolating yourself from those you trust and feel safe around

-What might be helpful during this time?
+What might be helpful during the transition period?

-Think about having a buddy at work, so you can check in with each other at various times if needed.
-It might also be helpful to have someone on hand to help you think through any questions that might come up in class and work through them together.

-Don't put any pressure on yourself to do any activities or have any discussions you don't feel up to, that is absolutely fine.

-Talk to each other, support each other- the staffroom can become a real sanctuary at times when things are feeling difficult.
-It never hurts to bring in a few snacks and treats to share or to try and come together for a quick catch-up at break time.

-Mindfulness based activities- having strategies you can use in the moment to support you to stop.....clear your mind for a few seconds....focus on your breath....carry on again.
+- Think about having a buddy in your workplace, so you can check in with each other at various times if needed.
+It might also be helpful to have someone on hand to help you think through any questions that might come up in class and work through them together. - Don't put any pressure on yourself to do any activities or have any discussions you don't feel up to, that is absolutely fine. - Talk to each other, support each other- the staffroom can become a real sanctuary at times when things are feeling difficult.
+It never hurts to bring in a few snacks and treats to share or to try and come together for a quick catch-up at break time. - Mindfulness based activities- having strategies you can use in the moment to support you to stop.....clear your mind for a few seconds....focus on your breath....carry on again.

-&lt;sup>5 Adapted from Advice from NHS Guidance for Coping with Stress Following a Major Incident
+&lt;sup>6 Adapted from Advice from NHS Guidance for Coping with Stress Following a Major Incident

-Psychological First Aid- what can adults working in secondary school settings do to help each other?
+Psychological First Aid What can staff do to help each other?